felipelfv/structest/README.md

 | **Minimum Z-levels** | 2 | 3 |
 | **Degrees of freedom** | (d-1)(p-1) | (d-1)(p-2) |

-The T1 test is generally preferred because it does not depend on the distributional assumptions needed to estimate reliabilities (e.g. independent, homoscedastic errors).
+The T1 test is generally preferred because it does not depend on the error-structure assumptions needed to estimate reliabilities (e.g. independent, homoscedastic errors).
 However, when only 2 levels of *Z* are available, only the T0 test can be used.

 ## Reference